How to prepare physically for Marine OCS

 Combat Course: This is a 1.5 mile course which simulates a combat environment by stressing all around security and noise discipline while negotiating a series of obstacles.

-Endurance Course: A 3.5 mile course testing a candidate’s physical endurance & ability to cross and negotiate various obstacles
+Endurance Course: A 2.5 mile course testing a candidate’s physical endurance and ability to cross and negotiate various obstacles.

-Though there are longer runs at OCS, as you can see, you generally don’t run more than 4 miles at a time.
+At OCS, you generally don’t run more than ~4 miles.
 Don’t think that just because you’re able to run 4 miles means you will breeze through OCS, nothing can be further from the truth.
-You will often be running in boots, utility uniform, carrying your M16A2, etc. As for the humps (hikes), they shouldn’t give you much of a problem, as long as you follow the advice you are given by the staff.
+You will often be running in boots, utility uniform, carrying your M16A2, etc. As for the humps (hikes), they shouldn’t give you much of a problem, as long as you listen to and follow the advice you are given by the staff.

 Training too hard it just as dangerous as not training enough.
-If you over train and give yourself stress fractures, you will be sent home immediately.
+I can’t stress this enough.
+If you over train and give yourself a stress fracture, you will be sent home.
 If you’ve never run before, find a good article on running for beginners.
 If you’re already in shape, make sure you don’t overdue it with the weekly mileage increases.
 Make sure you give yourself plenty of time to train for OCS, you’ll be glad you did.

 Marine Corps physical fitness centers around the following 7 exercises: